n4-networks/openusp/pkg/cli/README.md

 # Overview
-**C**ommand **L**ine **I**nterface (CLI) N4 is centralized command center to issue various commands to all the distributed subsystems.
-It interacts with rest of the N4 modules through gRPC protocol and uses database methods to interact with the DB.
+**C**ommand **L**ine **I**nterface (CLI) of OpenUsp is centralized command center to issue various commands to all the distributed subsystems.
+It interacts with ApiServer of OpenUsp through gRPC protocol and uses database methods to interact with the DB.

 It issues variour USP commands to agents through MTP module.